flueke/mesytec-mvlc/README.md

   [mvme](https://mesytec.com/downloads/mvme.html) the Trigger/IO setup is
   included and will be applied during the DAQ init procedure.

-  Once the Trigger/IO Module has matured and is feature complete appropriate software abstraction will be added.
+  Once the Trigger/IO Module has matured and is feature complete an appropriate software abstraction will be added.

 * Multicrate readouts are not yet supported.
 In theory multiple MVLCs can be